zecookiez/AdventOfCode2021/README.md

 - Day 3: Rough day, had a lot of comparison bugs on both parts.
 With the current difficulty curve it seems like this year's challenges will be a lot more difficult...

+- Day 4: Finally got a good amount of points today, and I can finally see myself on the global leaderboard now.